-It is recommended that, where possible, an A5 size label is used as it is felt that this size of label provides the best 'trade-off' between the space available in the recommended fitting positions and the human readability of data on the label.
-However, some thermal printers have a maximum width capacity of 100mm, therefore a label size of 100mm x 150mm can be used as an alternative.
-Label printers, in common with most other printers, can print in either landscape or portrait format So the smaller thermal printer labels can be printed 100 x 150 mm or 150 x 100 mm.
+We believe that an A5 size label provides the best 'trade-off' between the space available in the recommended fitting positions and the human readability of data on the label.
+However, data content and data positioning is more important than the size of the label.
+For example, some thermal printers have a maximum width capacity of 100mm, therefore a label size of 100mm x 150mm may well be used as an alternative.
+Label printers, in common with most other printers, can print in either landscape or portrait format.
+So the smaller thermal printer labels can be printed $100 \times 150 \text{ mm}$ or $150 \times 100 \text{ mm}$.
 The A5 layout will be reduced to approximately 71% of the original size but is otherwise identical.